rezaurrakib/Human_Motion_Synthesis/README.md

     - It prints the path of length p_len (default: 20) and the corresponding actions taken along the edges from a starting vertex.
 While traversing the graph, it avoids the dead vertex and randomly choose the next valid vertex with an action.

   - **self.graph**
-    - This class variable holds all the node and edge information of the ltl graph.
+    - This class variable holds all the node and edge information of the LTL graph generated from the SPOT library.